-In governmental fund financial statements, debt premiums are recognized in the period the bonds are issued.
+In governmental fund financial statements, debt premiums are recognized in the period the debt is issued.
 The face amount of the debt is reported as other financing sources.
 Premiums received on debt issuance are also reported as other financing sources.